TrainTheTrainer/ELIXIR-EXCELERATE-TtT/TtT_session_1.md

 # Session 1

-## Principles of learning and how they apply to training
+## Review of learning principles and how they apply to training and teaching

 ## Topics of session 1
  * [How learning works](#learn)